Bochong01/DiffBulk/README.md

 ### 🔬 Stage II: Downstream Gene Expression Training
 **1. Configure `config.yaml`**
-Set <GENE_DIM> to the total number of target genes.
 - <GENE_DIM>: The number of genes to be detected.
 ```yaml
 # data